Bunny (novel)

-Bunny is a novel by Mona Awad, published in the United States in 2019 by Viking Press.
+Bunny is a black comedy campus novel by Mona Awad, published in Canada in 2019 by Hamish Hamilton.
+The story follows Samantha, a creative writing student at a prestigious New England university who is slowly drawn into a tight-knit quartet of friends nicknamed "the Bunnies".
 It is the author's second novel, published three years after her first book, 13 Ways of Looking at a Fat Girl.

 The film rights were optioned by Bad Robot Productions.